CSHong9/cshong9.github.io/_portfolio/web_search.md

 collection: portfolio
 ---

-# Do racial composition and political climate influence U.S. health literacy?
+# Do racial composition and political climate influence people's health literacy in the U.S.?
 ### Chen-Shuo Hong
 #### June 7, 2020